 In 1506, he discovered a nearby island named Borinquen and there, he found large deposits of gold.
 He returned to the island in 1508 on orders from the king of Spain to explore and colonize it.
 He renamed the island Puerto Rico and became the island’s governor for two years until the king replaced him with Columbus’ son, Diego.

 Hurt by the King’s action, Ponce de Leon sailed again, this time north through the Bahamas heading towards Florida.
 He was in search of new lands and treasures.
 He allegedly had also heard of a mythical fountain of youth.
 Indians spoke of a legendary, magical spring whose water was believed to make older people young again.
 Ponce de León explored many areas, including the Bahamas and Bimini, for both gold and the mythical fountain, but he never found either.
-In early April, 1513, his ships landed on Florida’s east coast near present-day St. Augustine.
+In early April 1513, his ships landed on Florida’s east coast near present-day St. Augustine.
 He claimed the area for Spain and named it La Florida or “place of flowers.”
-Afterwards he continued his exploration of the coast, making his way down through the Florida Keys and up the western coast, where he skirmished with Indians.
+Afterwards, he continued his exploration of the coast, making his way down through the Florida Keys and up the western coast, where he skirmished with Indians.
 He then began to journey to Puerto Rico, where he purportedly discovered the Gulf Stream.

-He would return to Spain and was named a Captain General by the King on September 27, 1514.
+He would return to Spain and be named a Captain General by the King on September 27, 1514.
 His last expedition was searching for the island of Bimini in 1521.
 His force of 200 men landed on the west coast of Florida, but, were met by Native American warriors, who wounded many of the men with arrows, including Ponce de Leon.
-He later died in Havana, Cuba from this wound in July, 1521.
+He later died in Havana, Cuba from this wound in July 1521.
 He is buried in San Juan, Puerto Rico.

 Though the legend persists that these journeys were made in the effort to find the Fountain of Youth, de Leon’s documents and letters make no mention of such a fountain nor a search for magical waters.
 It was only later that writers began to connect Juan Ponce de Leon to the elusive Fountain of Youth.
-Instead, the documentation focuses colonization, the spread of Christianity, and determining whether Florida was an island or a peninsula.
+Instead, the documentation focuses on colonization, the spread of Christianity, and determining whether Florida was an island or a peninsula.
 Historians believe that de Leon was much more interested in looking for islands that he might gain another profitable governorship.

 Though no evidence exists, historians have long linked Ponce de León with the Fountain of Youth, beginning shortly after his death.
 In 1535 Gonzalo Fernández de Oviedo y Valdés, a Spanish historian and writer, accused Ponce de León of seeking the fountain in order to cure his sexual impotence.
-This however, was highly unlikely as de Leon had fathered several children and was under 40 years old at the time of his first expedition.
+This, however, was highly unlikely as de Leon had fathered several children and was under 40 years old at the time of his first expedition.
 While a few historians of the time disputed his search for the Fountain of Youth, others quickly picked up on de Leon’s alleged search and perpetuated the legend.